Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 For the RQ3, since we have six centers in the ADNI dataset and a cross-silo setting, we select all clients at each round for training.
 Moreover, we set the batch size to 32, the local epoch is set to one, and the number of training rounds is 100.

-In RQ4, to compare our proposed aggregator with existing ones, we conduct experiments on the CIFAR-10 (with the non-iid degree of 0.4) and ADNI datasets.
-We compare the accuracies and also run a non-parametric statistical significance test (Mann–Whitney U test with p\_value less than 0.05) on the 10 runs of each configuration per aggregator to show that the reported improvements are not due to chance.
+In RQ4, we conduct experiments on the CIFAR-10 (with the non-iid degree of 0.4) and ADNI datasets to compare our proposed aggregator with existing ones.

+Moreover, in all of the comparisons, we compare the accuracies and also run non-parametric statistical significance tests (Mann–Whitney U test with p\_value less than 0.05) on the 10 runs of each configuration per aggregator to show that the results are not due to chance.

-Finally, in all RQs, to eliminate the randomness introduced in different steps of the experiment, we run all configurations ten times and always report the \textit{median} of 10 runs.
-So all accuracy values in figures are median accuracies, and all reported ``mean accuracy'' values are the means of those median accuracies across configurations.
+Finally, in all RQs, to eliminate the randomness introduced in different steps of the experiment, we run all configurations 10 times and always report the \textit{median} of 10 runs.
+So all accuracy values in figures are median accuracies.
+The reason behind this choice is that the median is better at filtering the outlier values that might happen in the 10 runs, which will result in more consistent results.

+Furthermore, the mean and std values reported in the tables are taken across different configurations (e.g., non-iid degree) described in their related sections.
+The mean is taken over different configurations instead of the median since we want to consider all configurations equally in the final result.
+These mean and std values should not be confused with the median taken across different runs (mean and std are applied to the results of different configurations reported in different figures.).
+Also, other metrics like the median of different configurations and also the raw results for each configuration can be found in our replication package.